 Gatorade’s vibrant colors are achieved through the use of food dyes, such as Red 40 and Yellow 5.
 Some individuals question the safety of these dyes, fearing potential risks like cancer or hyperactivity.
 However, the FDA has conducted reviews and determined that the food colors used in Gatorade are safe for consumption.
 For those who wish to avoid artificial colors, the G Organic line offers a dye-free alternative.

 These artificial colors are banned in foods for infants and children in the European Union, and they must also carry warnings on all other products there.
 They are also completely banned in Norway and Austria.
-Studies have also linked dyes to allergies, hyperactivity, aggressive tendencies and irritability in children.
+Studies have also linked dyes to allergies, hyperactivity, aggressive tendencies, and irritability in children.
 A British study conducted in 2007 revealed that kids who ate a combination of common synthetic dyes exhibited hyperactive behavior within one hour.

 With growing frequency, parents are noting a connection between their children’s behavior and their consumption of food containing synthetic dyes — namely, red #3, red #40, and yellow #5.
-In recent years, more than 2,000 parents have reported their concerns with the Center for Science in the Public Interest (CSPI), a consumer advocacy group.
+In recent years, more than 2,000 parents have reported their concerns to the Center for Science in the Public Interest (CSPI), a consumer advocacy group.
 “We’re a non-profit organization and somehow people manage to find us,” says Lisa Lefferts, MSPH, a senior scientist with CSPI, which has petitioned the U.S. Food and Drug Administration (FDA) to ban these food dyes.
 “The stories are heartbreaking.”

 The Sugar Debate

 One prominent criticism of Gatorade is its high sugar content.
 A standard 20-ounce bottle of Gatorade Original Thirst Quencher contains 36 grams of carbohydrate, nearly as much as a 12-ounce can of soda or as much added sugar as there is in 13 Hershey’s Chocolate Kisses.
 While sugar can be beneficial during prolonged exercise, providing quick energy, excessive consumption can be problematic.
 This issue primarily affects individuals who regularly consume Gatorade without engaging in intense or extended physical activity.
-Consuming such a large amount of refined sugar can have negative effects on your health, including weight gain, increased risk of chronic diseases such as diabetes, and tooth decay.
+Consuming such a large amount of refined sugar can have negative effects on your health, including weight gain, and increased risk of chronic diseases such as diabetes, and tooth decay.

 Drawbacks of Excessive Gatorade Consumption